10 Signs You’re Suffering from Emotional Exhaustion

 Does This Sound Familiar?

 Now, you must work an 8-10-hour shift to give your job 110 percent of your efforts.
 Some days, you go through the motions and try to muddle through.
-Once you finish your workday, you rush to get the kids, get home, make dinner, pack lunches and lay out clothes for tomorrow.
+Once you finish your workday, you rush to get the kids, get home, make dinner, pack lunches, and lay out clothes for tomorrow.

-If you’re lucky, you may fall into bed at 11 pm, barely having time to speak to your spouse.
+If lucky, you may fall into bed at 11 pm, barely having time to speak to your spouse.
 How did life get so crazy?
 There is only so much that your body can handle before it cracks.
 It would help if you had downtime to take walks in nature and enjoy your family.

 Sure, you know that if you get in bed by midnight, you will get six hours of sleep, but it’s still not what you need to function the next day.
 When the alarm goes off, your body can barely move from the weight of the emotional exhaustion you feel.
 Your body seems like it’s just done a major workout, and your head is pounding.
 How can you face another day, week, or month going on the way you are?